 1960, portable built by Imperial Typewriter Co., Ltd (1957-1961), Hull, England No. 5AD485

-This just has to be one of the most gorgeous typewriters ever made but still not quite as beautiful as a late 1930s Olivetti MP1 Ico!
+Mirror, mirror on the wall... is this one of the most gorgeous typewriters ever made?
+Is it quite as beautiful as a late 1930s Olivetti MP1 Ico, for example?

 IMPERIAL '66' (E)